Skip to main content

 Pricing: $4.99/month or $39.99/year after free trial.

-The most important question isn't "which app has the best features?"
-It's this: what kind of pressure actually makes you move?
+The most important question is not "which app has the best features?"
+It is this: what kind of pressure actually makes you move?

-If you respond to social pressure: Habitica, Focusmate, or Boss as a Service.
+Social pressure Habitica, Focusmate, or Boss as a Service

 The research supports a clear conclusion: apps that create real consequences (financial, social, or relational) outperform apps that create only data.
-If an app lets you fail with zero cost, most people will, eventually.
+If an app lets you fail at zero cost, most people will, eventually.
+The evidence on whether financial penalties change behavior points the same direction: certainty and immediacy carry most of the effect.

-FineStreak is designed around the insight that no single mechanism is enough.
-Financial stakes alone can backfire.
-Social pressure alone fades.
-Daily reminders alone get ignored.
+FineStreak is built around the insight that no single mechanism is enough.
+Money on the line can backfire when nothing verifies the miss.
+Social pressure fades.
+Daily reminders get ignored.

-The daily AI phone call is the differentiator that no other app on this list offers.
-It's harder to ignore than a notification.
-It creates a daily moment of honest reckoning: did you do what you said you'd do?
+The daily AI phone call is the differentiator no other app on this list offers.
+It is harder to ignore than a notification.
+It creates a daily moment of honest reckoning: did you do what you said you would do?

-Combined with financial stakes, a streak system, and a community, FineStreak creates the multi-layer accountability structure that research shows drives the highest success rates.
+Combined with photo verification, self-set fines, and a streak system that builds into ranks and a points leaderboard, FineStreak creates the multi-layer structure that research shows drives the highest success rates.
+See the full breakdown in our accountability systems guide.

 Frequently Asked Questions